 Each Medicare supplement plan in the chart above has a letter, A – N. Each plan letter provides a different set of benefits.
 However, each lettered plan must have the same standardized coverage regardless of which insurance company you choose.
-For example, Medicare supplement Plan N at Blue Cross Blue Shield has the same benefits as Plan N from United Healthcare.
+For example, Medicare supplement Plan N at Blue Cross Blue Shield has the same benefits as Plan N from Humana Healthcare.

-There is one supplemental insurance plan that covers ALL OF the gaps, leaving you with nothing out of pocket, like Plan F. There are others where you agree to do some cost-sharing and in return you get a lower monthly premium.
+Plan F is the one and only supplemental insurance plan that covers ALL of the gaps, leaving you with nothing out of pocket.
+There are others where you agree to do some cost-sharing and in return you get a lower monthly premium.
 If you prefer something like this, in the middle, you could look at Plan G and Plan N where you pay a few things yourself, in exchange for lower premiums.

-Most people enroll in Medicare supplement plans F, G or N. That’s because these offer the most coverage.
+Most people enroll in Medicare supplement plans G or N. That’s because these offer the most coverage.
 However, the reason for the choices is to let you decide what is most important to you.
 Some beneficiaries want a plan that covers all the gaps and leaves them with no worries about the cost of medical procedures.
-Other beneficiaries prefer a Medicare supplement plan in which they cover some of their deductibles and copays out of pocket in order to achieve lower premiums.
+Others prefer a Medicare supplement plan in which they cover some of their deductibles and copays out of pocket in order to achieve lower premiums.
 Refer to our Medicare Supplement Plan Chart to compare the benefits of all plans side by side.